Pythefnos/topstep_bot/README.md

 python3 src/main.py
 The bot will authenticate with TopstepX, then begin retrieving market data and executing the strategy.
 It will print log output to console and also write logs to the file specified.
 How It Works
-main.py loads configuration, sets up logging, and initializes the TopstepAPI, BasicStrategy, and RiskManager classes.
+Startup: main.py loads configuration, sets up logging, and initializes the TopstepAPI, BasicStrategy, and RiskManager classes.
-The bot authenticates to the TopstepX API and, if necessary, resolves the chosen symbol to a specific contract ID.
+Authentication: The bot authenticates to the TopstepX API and, if necessary, resolves the chosen symbol to a specific contract ID.
-It enters a loop during allowed trading hours:
+Main Loop: It enters a loop during allowed trading hours:
 Fetches the latest market price for the instrument.
 Feeds the price to the strategy to get a recommended position (long, short, or flat).
 Checks with the risk manager before executing any trade.
 If a trade would violate risk limits, it is skipped or the bot halts.
 Places orders via the TopstepAPI module to enter or exit positions as needed to match the strategy's recommendation.
 Continuously monitors risk (including unrealized P&L) and will flatten (close all positions) immediately if a risk limit is hit (e.g., hitting the daily loss limit or trailing drawdown).
-The bot will automatically stop trading at the configured end time each day, closing any open positions.
+Session Management: The bot will automatically stop trading at the configured end time each day, closing any open positions.
 It can remain running and will resume trading the next session (with daily risk counters reset at the start of the new trading day).
 The code includes a TODO stub for a YubiKey kill-switch: in the future, a YubiKey or other trigger could be integrated to immediately stop trading and flatten positions on user command.
 Extensibility
 Strategies: You can create more strategy modules under src/strategy and plug them into main.py.
-The strategy just needs to output desired position (long/short/flat) given market data.
+The strategy just needs to output a desired position (long/short/flat) given market data.
 Risk Rules: The risk manager can be extended to include additional rules (e.g., max position size, max trades per day, news event lockouts, etc.).
 Currently it focuses on daily loss and max drawdown.
 API Integration: The TopstepAPI class uses REST calls for simplicity.
-For more real-time performance, you could integrate the WebSocket feeds provided by TopstepX for live market data and perhaps orders/trades updates.
+For more real-time performance, you could integrate the WebSocket feeds provided by TopstepX for live market data and order/trade updates.
-Testing: A tests suite (not included by default) can be added to verify strategy logic and risk checks with simulated data.
+Testing: A TopstepAPIMock class is provided (in src/broker/topstep_api_mock.py) to simulate the API.
+This can be used to test strategy and risk management logic without connecting to the real Topstep API.
+Consider adding a test suite under tests/ to validate components with simulated data.
 Disclaimer: Use this bot responsibly and at your own risk.
 Always test with small size or in a simulated environment first.
 Ensure compliance with Topstep's Terms of Use (no VPS, no prohibited activity).
-Topstep will not undo trades made by custom tools, so safe coding and thorough testing are crucial. shell
+Topstep will not undo trades made by custom tools, so safe coding and thorough testing are crucial.
-Copy
-Edit